The Economic Impact Of Westlands Water District

 “The program advanced today represents a fundamental change in how state agencies, federal agencies, public water agencies, and other interested groups approach efforts to protect the environment and provide water for cities, industries, and farms,” said Thomas Birmingham, general manager of Westlands Water District.
 “This program will take a comprehensive approach to restoring healthy rivers and ecosystems, improving the viability of native fish populations, and providing water supply reliability to communities and farms in nearly every region of the state.
 This is vitally important to California agriculture, which provides more than two-thirds of the nation’s fruits and nuts and more than one-third of the nation’s vegetables.”

-To read the Voluntary Agreements MOU and term sheet, click here.
+To read the Voluntary Agreements MOU and term sheet, visit California Natural Resources Agency.

-To read the California Natural Resources Agency’s and California Environment Protection Agency’s joint press release, click here.
+To read the California Natural Resources Agency’s and California Environment Protection Agency’s joint press release, visit California Natural Resources Agency.

 Westlands High School Scholarship Period Is Now Open.